himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 +++

-In the [last post](/post/creating-website-tests-pages/), I setup some simple testing to ensure pages were being served correctly.
-However, the problem is that I can't trust myself to want to run the tests before merging a branch into `master`.
-Luckily, I  can have [Jenkins](https://jenkins.io) do all that *responsible* stuff for me.
-In this post, we will take that test framework... and automate it.
+In the [last post](/post/creating-website-tests-pages/), I setup some simple testing for my website builds to that ensure that pages were being served correctly.
+However, I can't trust myself to always manually run the tests before merging a branch into `master`.
+Luckily, I have [Jenkins](https://jenkins.io) to take care of all the "*responsible*" tasks.
+In this post, we will take the test framework created in the previous post...  and automate it.

 <!--more-->